runxiyu/forge/README.md

 Each version-controlled repo ("main repo") has an area for merge requests ("MR"s) which may be optionally enabled.
-A MR is a request to merge changes from a Git ref ("source ref") into a branch in the main repo ("destination branch").
+A MR is a request to merge changes from one branch ("source branch") into another ("destination branch"), in the same repo.
+The source branch usually, but not always, begins with `contrib/`.

-When creating a MR from the API, the web interface, email, or SSH, it shall be possible to create a special source ref, hosted in the main repo as a branch with a branch name that begins with `contrib/`.
-Unsolicited pushes to `contrib/` automatically open a MR, returning instructions to edit the description and manage the MR further via the standard error channel.
+* Unsolicited pushes to `contrib/...` automatically open a MR, returning instructions to edit the description and manage the MR further, via the SSH standard error channel.
+* Patches received from email will be automatically converted into MRs.
+* The web interface and APIs (to create MRs from existing branches).

-MR branches shall be synced to automatically created MR-specific mailing lists.
+MR branches will be synced to automatically created MR-specific mailing lists.
-These mailing lists should have archives accessible via read-only IMAP, JMAP, or something else that achieves a similar result.
-Merge requests are presented as what would be produced from git-send-email.
-It should also be possible for people to perform code reviews via email by interwoven a quoted patch with replies, and all these replies should be synced to the main MR database.
+These mailing lists should have archives accessible via read-only IMAP.
+The contents of merge requests are presented as what would be produced from git-send-email.

+It should also be possible for people to perform code reviews via email by interwoven a quoted patch with replies, and all these replies should be synced to the main MR database, presented via IMAP and the Web interface.

 This is probably the most unique feature of Lindenii Forge: while the general structure is similar to Forgejo-style pull requests, MRs are automatically